idkhow2name/idkhow2name.github.io/README.md

 # Website
 A website

-Nothing in there, get out of here
+Nothing in here, get out or [visit](https://idkhow2name.github.io) it